-The MMR vaccine is a combination vaccine to protect against measles, mumps, and rubella (German measles).
-Many children growing up in the U.S. are immunized as infants and toddlers, but childhood immunizations don't guarantee lifetime protection.
-Not all adults were immunized as children, many adults move to the U.S. from countries without immunization programs, and global travel makes transmission of infectious diseases a real risk.
+The MMR vaccine protects against measles, mumps, and rubella (German measles).
+Many children in the U.S. are immunized as infants and toddlers, but that doesn't guarantee lifetime protection.
+And not everyone gets vaccinated as a child.
+Many adults move to the U.S. from countries without immunization programs.
+World travel increases the chances of these diseases spreading.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

 The three diseases covered by the MMR vaccine -- measles, mumps, and rubella -- are highly contagious.
 Viruses cause all three of these illnesses, and they spread through the air.
 They can pass from person to person through coughing, sneezing, or just breathing.

 Measles.
 This disease causes a fever, runny nose, and rash.
 It attacks the throat and lungs.
 Vaccinations have helped stop the spread of the disease in the U.S., but there are still cases reported.
 While immunization rates are on the rise around the world, the World Health Organization (WHO) estimates there were 122,000 deaths from measles in 2012.
 Measles outbreaks often happen in countries without strong childhood immunization programs.
 But outbreaks have also happened in Europe, South Africa, and the Philippines.

 Mumps.
 This disease causes fever, fatigue, head and muscle aches, and swelling of the salivary glands.
 In men, it can cause the testicles to become inflamed.
 Mumps can lead to a loss of hearing, infection of the covering around the brain and spinal cord, and other serious problems.
 Mumps outbreaks do still happen in the U.S., but rarely.